bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/normalize.md

 #### Composed and decomposed forms

 Note that the length of the normalized form under `"NFD"` is `2`.
-That's because `"NFD"` gives you the **decomposed** version of the canonical form, in which single code points are split into multiple combining ones.
+That’s because `"NFD"` gives you the **decomposed** version of the canonical form, in which single code points are split into multiple combining ones.
 The decomposed canonical form for `"ñ"` is `"\u006E\u0303"`.

 You can specify `"NFC"` to get the **composed** canonical form, in which multiple code points are replaced with single code points where possible.
 The composed canonical form for `"ñ"` is `"\u00F1"`: